 Sheet pan suppers are a busy cook’s best friend.
 Everything roasts together on a single pan, making kitchen prep and cleanup super easy.
 This one is elegant enough for an impromptu dinner party—doubled for 4—or a romantic dinner for two.

-- 4 ounces wild mushrooms, such as shiitake, oyster, or chanterelles, trimmed and thickly sliced
+4 ounces wild mushrooms, such as shiitake, oyster, or chanterelles, trimmed and thinly sliced

-- 1 portion coho, sockeye, or king salmon (12 to 14 ounces), pin bones removed
+1 portion coho, sockeye, or king salmon (12 to 14 ounces), pin bones removed Available In Our Premium Subscription Box

 Preheat the oven to 300°F with a rack in the center position.
 Place a sturdy baking sheet in the oven while it preheats.